gregjacobs/Class.js/README.md

 No, really, if you're not using OOP in JavaScript, you're doing it wrong.
 Granted, JavaScript doesn't make it easy or straightforward to implement classical inheritance in the language, so that's what this is for!
 This small utility allows you to:

 - Create classes in JavaScript (where JavaScript doesn't actually have a formal notion of a "class"), easily setting up instance properties / methods.
-- Singly-inherit from other classes (just like in Java, C#, or any other OOP language does).
+- Singly-inherit from other classes (just like Java, C#, or any other OOP language does).
 - Add mixin classes as a form of multiple inheritance, or the ability to implement interfaces.
 - Add static methods which are automatically inherited by subclasses.
 - Add a special static method (onClassExtended) which allows for the static initialization of the class itself (much like a static initializer does in Java).